Inspecting and Designing Photovoltaic Systems for Code-Compliance

-This one-day class will clearly explain and summarize the intent and application of the National Electrical Code relevant to photovoltaic (PV) solar electric systems and cover significant changes in the 2014 National Electric Code that pertain to PV systems.
+This one-day class will clearly explain and summarize the intent and application of the 2014 National Electrical Code relevant to photovoltaic (PV) solar electric systems and cover significant updates to the 2017 National Electric Code that pertain to PV systems.
 Because the photovoltaic industry is undergoing extremely rapid growth and new technologies are constantly being introduced to the market, Articles 690 and 705 of the National Electrical Code incorporate a large quantity of important changes.
-The primary focus requirements for conductor routing and labeling, fuse servicing and disconnects, and arc-fault protection devices.
-In addition, code-compliant wire sizing per Article 300, and transformerless inverter installation will be discussed and case studies presented.
-Although many licensed electrical contractors in North Carolina have not previously had experience with Solar PV systems, as the PV industry expands electrical contractors will be called on both to install systems and to service existing systems.
+The primary focus of this course will be inspecting plansets and system installations of grounded and ungrounded PV systems for Code-compliant equipment specifications, grounding systems, conductor installation, labeling, overcurrent protection, disconnects, rapid shutdown, ground-fault and arc-fault protection devices.

 Time: 8:30am - 5:00pm

-Continuing Education Credits Offered: 8 hours for the NCBEEC, 8 PDH, 8 hours NABCEP CE
+Continuing Education Credits: 8 NCBEEC , 8 NCDOI CE Electrical, 8 PDH, 8 NABCEP CE

 All attendees will receive a Certificate of Completion